Table of Contents

 I immediately housed my dogs in their fence without letting them get used to a set schedule first.

-As you know, housebreaking means that they will also be trained to go potty at a specific time and a specific place.
+As you know, housebreaking means training the dog to go potty at a specific time and place.

-Of course, you can still use a crate while you're house training your dog, but only for a short period of time.
+Of course, you can still use a crate while you're house training your dog, but only temporarily.

 Speaking of time, this brings me to our 2nd solution…